bkrauzova/rest/README.md

 NOTE: this is just to give brief overview of the approach I chose.
 It's not complete.

-TODO: alerts, topo, maybe admin and sys stuff as well
+todo: alerts, topo, maybe admin and sys stuff as well

 ### ASSETS